 This post may contain affiliate links.
 FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 Are we destined to be “stuck” investing in our IRAs and funnel any remaining funds earmarked for investments into taxable brokerage accounts?
-Fortunately, I don’t think so.
+Fortunately, we have other options thanks to the REIT.

 What is an REIT?

 A Real Estate Investment Trust, or REIT, is a type of security which allows everyday investors to invest in real estate, such as apartments, hotels, shopping centers, and office buildings, through property or mortgages.
 An REIT is modeled after mutual funds in the sense that it provides diversification, regular income streams, and long-term capital appreciation.
 Essentially, a shareholder invests in an REIT and pools his money with other investors toward the purchase of portfolios of typically large-scale or mid-size properties.

 Chief among the benefits of an REIT is diversification, as an investor’s money is not technically tied up in a single asset.
 Additionally, REITs provide taxable dividend income to investors and allow individuals to invest in real estate while maintaining significant liquidity.

 Believe it or not, the earliest REIT, Continental Mortgage Investors, was launched in 1965, according to Investopedia.
 While they were not necessarily the hottest investment available in the 1960s, many of today’s investors are flocking to them.
 Why?
 Many REITs are outperforming stocks and bonds at the moment.

 When Congress approved the creation of REITs in the 1960s, their intention was to make commercial real estate investing more accessible to the average investor.
 Whether or not this was successful is debatable and dependent upon your definition of “successful.”